toshiyuki-igarashi/TEAL/docs/policy-examples.md

 * avoid assigning management roles to broad UID sets
 * keep `deny_if_role_unknown: true` unless there is a clear reason not to

-The examples are meant to explain TEAL policy mechanics, not to provide a complete secure Ubuntu policy.
+The examples are meant to explain TEAL policy mechanics, not to provide a complete secure xubuntu policy.